 The Care Quality Commission (CQC) which is responsible for inspecting the quality and safety of services provided by NHS organisations monitors our performance.

-In addition, an organisation called Monitor, which oversees the activities of all Foundation Trusts, makes sure we are run effectively as an organisation.
-Monitor has the powers to intervene in the running of a Foundation Trusts if there are failings in healthcare standards or other activities which breach its terms of authorisation.
+In addition, an organisation called NHS Improvement, which oversees the activities of all Foundation Trusts, makes sure we are run effectively as an organisation.
+NHS Improvement has the powers to intervene in the running of a Foundation Trusts if there are failings in healthcare standards or other activities which breach its terms of authorisation.